Mental Health Facilities Rochester, MN

 Hiawatha Valley Mental Health Center - 32.0 miles from Rochester, MN

 Hiawatha Valley Mental Health Center is a mental health treatment clinic in Wabasha, Minnesota, located at 611 Broadway Avenue, Suite 100, in the 55981 zip code.
 Hiawatha Valley Mental Health Center provides outpatient treatment and telemedicine/telehealth.
-Hiawatha Valley Mental Health Center provides integrated dual diagnosis disorder treatment, group therapy and couples/family therapy to adults, children / adolescents and seniors 65 or older.
-Hiawatha Valley Mental Health Center also supports transitional age young adults, people with trauma and people with PTSD.
-Additional services provided by Hiawatha Valley Mental Health Center consist of case management, court-ordered outpatient treatment and psychosocial rehabilitation services.
+Hiawatha Valley Mental Health Center provides integrated dual diagnosis disorder treatment, psychotropic medication and group therapy to children / adolescents, seniors 65 or older and adults.
+Hiawatha Valley Mental Health Center also supports people with trauma, transitional age young adults and military families.
+Additional services provided by Hiawatha Valley Mental Health Center consist of family psychoeducation, psychosocial rehabilitation services and suicide prevention services.

 Learn More